 High school boarding school students in Washington have the option of utilizing the state’s Running Start program.
 Initiated by the state legislature in 1990, the program allows students to attend higher education institutions at public expense, simultaneously earning high school and college credit.

-Washington State is blessed with uncommon beauty that attracts a diverse group of people – from adventure seekers to billionaires seeking solitude.
+Washington boarding schools offer elite-level education and self-growth that help boarding school students have a successful future.
+Washington State is full of a unique beauty that attracts a diverse group of people – from adventure seekers to students seeking solitude.